 The main advantage of having a blog/website is the editorial freedom that the Affiliate has to write, in addition to the number of options that he can use to leave the page with the face of his audience, unlike social networks, which have a fixed layout and even character limitation.

 Having a blog is also useful for those who comment a lot on products, as it allows you to use visual and written arguments to persuade your readers and reinforce your authority on that topic.
-Learn more about affiliate marketing without a website.

 3. Bitly and URL shortener

 It’s the details that make the difference – so why not share a short, easy-to-remember link instead of long strings of URLs that everyone will throw into oblivion?